uio23/freeMartHosted/README.md

-# Code for Free Mart hosted with Heroku
+# Code for Free Mart